wernerpaulin/PyProfGen/README.md

 ### Environmental Variables
 Environmental variables are used to initialize or define a certain functionality of an app:
-: IP address of broker.
-If not defined: "mosaiq.eclipsemosquitto"
-MQTT_BROKER_PORT: Port of broker.
-If not defined: 1883

 | Variable | Default Value | Changeable by User | Description |
 | -------- | ------------- | ------------------ | ----------- |
 | MQTT_BROKER_IP | mosaiq.eclipsemosquitto | yes | Hostname or IP address of MQTT broker |